 The North American Olive Oil Association (NAOOA) conducts the nation's largest and most complete olive oil testing and certification program.
-We purchase olive oil from supermarkets in the USA and Canada and test multiple times per year for adherence to the standards set by the International Olive Council (IOC).
-The olive oils listed below are certified by the North American Olive Oil Association for both purity and quality.
-Look for the NAOOA quality seal when shopping for olive oils.
+We purchase olive oil from supermarkets in the USA and Canada and test multiple times per year for adherence to the physico-chemical standards set by the International Olive Council (IOC) for both purity and quality.
+The olive oils listed below are currently certified.
+Look for our About Olive Oil.Org quality seal when shopping for olive oils.

 How does the AboutOliveOil.org Seal Program work?

 Participants in the AboutOliveOil.org Seal Program must agree to have us randomly test their products, which we sample from store shelves, and submit the samples to certified independent laboratories.
 The oils are tested to ensure that they meet or exceed the physico-chemical standards set by the International Olive Council to ascertain purity and quality.
 Participants pay a fee to participate in the program and license the AboutOliveOil.org Seal for use on their packaging.
 It does not mean that we test every bottle or even every lot.
 However, the penalty for getting caught is severe.
 If we can confirm that a product we have tested is not authentic, the company is required to conduct a recall of the licensed products from all stores across North America.